Skip to main content

 Personalization at scale is now trivial

-LLMs can incorporate publicly available information (LinkedIn profiles, corporate websites, social media) to generate highly personalized spear-phishing messages.
+LLMs incorporate publicly available information (LinkedIn, corporate websites, social media) to generate highly personalized spear-phishing at mass-phishing volume.
 The traditional distinction between mass phishing (generic, easy to detect) and spear-phishing (personalized, hard to detect) is collapsing.
-AI enables spear-phishing personalization at mass-phishing scale.

 Content detection faces the same arms race as deepfakes

-AI text classifiers face the same structural limitation as deepfake detectors: they learn to detect artifacts present in current models, and those artifacts change with each generation.
+AI text classifiers learn to detect artifacts of current models, and those artifacts change with each generation.
 A classifier trained on GPT-4 output may not detect text from a different model family.
-Cross-model generalization remains an open research problem.
+Cross-model generalization remains an open problem.

 Email authentication has adoption gaps

 SPF, DKIM, and DMARC are highly effective but not universally adopted.
-As of 2026, significant portions of legitimate email infrastructure still lack full DMARC enforcement, creating windows where spoofed messages can pass authentication checks.
-The effectiveness of header analysis depends on the sender domain’s configuration, which is outside the recipient’s control.
+As of 2026, significant portions of legitimate email infrastructure still lack full DMARC enforcement.

 BEC attacks exploit trust, not technology

-Business email compromise is fundamentally a social engineering attack.
-The AI component (better text) enhances the pretext, but the core mechanism — exploiting established trust relationships and business processes — is not addressed by technical detection.
-A perfectly detected AI-generated email is useless if the attacker has already compromised the sender’s actual account.
+Business email compromise is fundamentally social engineering.
+The AI component enhances the pretext, but the core mechanism — exploiting trust relationships and business processes — is not addressed by technical detection.

 Real-World Usage